 The Company places a high value on its credibility and reputation in the community.
 What is written or said about the Company in the news media and investment community directly impacts our reputation, positively or negatively.
 Our policy is to provide timely, accurate, and complete information in response to public requests (media, analysts, etc.), consistent with our obligations to maintain the confidentiality of competitive and proprietary information and to prevent selective disclosure of market-sensitive financial data.
-The Company from time to time may choose to issue information of interest to its shareholders or the general public.
+The Company from time to time may choose to issue information of interest to its shareholders or the general public in compliance with its obligations under applicable securities laws.